 One question for polygon (and lines) , how would you like it to behave with multipolygons?
 Having duplicated points is not good from Bertin's point of view I guess, centroid can fall outside of any polygon, and pointOnSurface could do but I think we should put it on the biggest polygon part.

-#2 Updated by Dominique Lyszczarz almost 3 years ago
+#2 Updated by Dominique Lyszczarz about 3 years ago

 Otherwise for polygons, Bertin has introduced another solution called proportional circle on zonal implantation following a regular grid

 Here an example : http://www.geotests.net/blog/images/3.jpg